aistiak/daily-learn/mysql/basics.md

 _Durability_ Changes of successful transaction occur even if there is a system failure

-> __Transaction-Log_ is a history of actions executed by a database management system used to guarantee ACID properties over crashes or hardware failures.
+> __Transaction-Log__ is a history of actions executed by a database management system used to guarantee ACID properties over crashes or hardware failures.
 Physically, a log is a file listing changes to the database, stored in a stable storage format
+> Transaction work in parallel , if parallel transactions both having same inserts operation one will succeed other will get PK violation error
 ## indexing

 ### what is indexing ?